gar-r/okki-status/readme.md

 ## What is okki-status?

-okki-status is a simple status bar for [dwm](http://dwm.suckless.org/) written in go.
+okki-status is a simple status bar for [dwm](http://dwm.suckless.org/) written in Go.
 Here is a screen shot of it in action:

 ![screenshot](screenshot.png "screen shot of dwm desktop with okki-status")